 Google also offers IPv6 public DNS servers: 2001:4860:4860::8888 and 2001:4860:4860::8844.

 OpenDNS also offers DNS servers that block adult content, called OpenDNS FamilyShield.
-It's also free but you do have to sign up here.
+Those DNS servers are 188.8.131.52 and 184.108.40.206.
 A premium DNS offering is also available, called OpenDNS Home VIP.

 GreenTeamDNS "blocks 18 categories which include malware, botnets, dangerous websites, adult related content, aggressive/violent sites as well as advertisements and drug-related websites" according to their FAQ page.
 Premium accounts have more control.